Vitamin D

 The other sources are by using a special sun lamp; through vitamin D supplements or prescriptions; and cod liver oil.
 According to new research, the amount of vitamin D in multivitamins and in food, even fortified food, is not enough to prevent or resolve deficiency.

-The correct blood test can also be obtained directly from the Life Extension Foundation.
+The correct blood test can be obtained directly from the Life Extension Foundation.

 Additional Information